rikunert/rikunert.github.io/_posts/2017-06-01-star-trek-episodes-ratings.md

 title: Using Python and the IMDb API to find the best Star Trek episode
 subtitle: 100 lines of code
-tags: [data science, python, web scraping, IMDb, API, rotten tomatoes, metacritic, visualisation, ggplot, matplotlib]
+tags: [data science, python, IMDb, API, visualisation, ggplot, matplotlib]
 lead: A new Star Trek series, Discovery, is on the horizon.
 Time to look back at the best episodes of the franchise so far.
 This guide will teach you to use the IMDb API to get the answers yourself.
 ---